samzhangjy/OnlineStore/README.md

 DO NOT MODIFY THE FIRST LINE.
 OTHERWISE IT WON'T WORK.

 **Finally**, you can do `flask run` to run the website, or just run app.py in the root dictionary.

+Contactus the email system
+database
+size-choose button for each items